Leykta/alx-system_engineering-devops/0x01-shell_permissions/README.md

-1.su betty -> switches the current user to the user betty\n 2.whoami -> prints the name of the current user\n 3.groups -> prints names of groups that the current user is part of\n 4.sudo chown betty hello -> changes the ownership of the file hello to betty\n 5.touch empty -> creates an empty file called empty\n 6.chmod 744 hello ->  adds execute permission to the owner of the file hello\n
+1.su betty -> switches the current user to the user betty 2.whoami -> prints the name of the current user 3.groups -> prints names of groups that the current user is part of 4.sudo chown betty hello -> changes the ownership of the file hello to betty 5.touch empty -> creates an empty file called empty 6.chmod 744 hello ->  adds execute permission to the owner of the file hello 7.chmod 754 hello -> adds execute permission to the owner and the group owner, and read permission to other users, to the file hello